ePages-de/epages-devportal/_posts/2019/2019-08-08-how-to-transpile-node-modules-with-babel-and-webpack-in-a-monorepo.md

 about_authors: ["szikora"]
 ---

 ℹ️ _The original version of this post referred to a fork of the `are-you-es5` library.
-This is no longer needed as the changes have been incorporated into the original library._
+This is no longer needed as the changes have been incorporated into the original library.
+This post has been updated accordingly._

 --